Bogu Buying Guide 3 - Materials

 It wont last as long as deer leather, but it is significantly cheaper.
 Lately a lot of bogu makers have been using orizashi to make better constructed bogu more widely available by reducing material costs.

 Two pairs of my kote.
 Front is a set from Tozando, rear a pair a sempai gave to me.
+Both have deer leather in the fist portion but the front pair feature Orizashi as reinforcement in the futon. |

 Final thoughts.